Borgen (TV series): Political parties and media

+Election results

+Season 1 starts with a general election that leads to a multi-party government that includes the Moderates, Labour and the Greens, supported by the Solidarity Collective.
+This continues into Season 2, with the Greens leaving government towards the end of that season.

+Season 3 follows an election where the Liberals are back in power with the New Right, supported by the Freedom Party and the Moderates.
+The finale includes a snap election that ends with the Liberals forming a centre ground coalition with the New Right and the New Democrats, supported by the Moderates, with no involvement from the Freedom Party.

+Season 4 begins with the Labour Party (the largest party) and the New Democrats (with 14 seats) in coalition, supported by the Greens, Solidarity and Greenlandic representatives.
+The government only has a majority of one based on this support.
+It is stated that the opposition includes the Liberals with 42 seats, the Freedom Party with 27 seats and the New Right with 18 seats.

 Episodes

 Reception

 The series has been well received by critics and audiences alike.
-It became a hit in Denmark as well as the UK and the US (via Netflix), becoming one of several Danish series to do so in recent years.
+It became a hit in Denmark as well as Australia, the UK and the US (via Netflix), becoming one of several Danish series to do so in recent years.
 Maggie Brown of The Guardian cited the strong female characters, originality and an ability to "uncannily forecast actual developments in Danish politics" as reasons for its success.
 Jane Merrick of The Independent published a list of similarities from Series 2 to actual events in present-day UK politics following the conclusion of the series in the UK.